-- is kept to a minimum. - does not directly or indirectly interfere with the College's operation of the Electronic Communications Resources.

-does not negatively impact a student's work study employment, performance, or obligations to the College.

-Students shall not, under any circumstances, use Peirce College Electronic Communications Resources for:
+- is kept to a minimum. - does not directly or indirectly interfere with the College's operation of the Electronic Communications Resources. - does not negatively impact a student's work study employment, performance, or obligations to the College. - Students shall not, under any circumstances, use Peirce College Electronic Communications Resources for unlawful activities. - o commercial purposes. - o personal financial gain.

-- unlawful activities.

-- commercial purposes.

-- personal financial gain.

-- disruptive purposes or to defame the College or any third party.

-- distribution of jokes, personal graphics, video clips, or solicitations.
+- disruptive purposes or to defame the College or any third party. - distribution of jokes, personal graphics, video clips, or solicitations.